 The Incoming Payment Wizard can be found in the Tools section of the left navigation.

 First, select the Customer whose payment you want to process.
-Fill in the Cheque Number, the date the cheque was received, and the Amount of the payment.
+Fill in the Check Number, the date the check was received, and the Amount of the payment.

 If you want to assign the check to a specific deposit , click the ‘Automatically Deposit Payment’ – this will bring up fields to select the Account to deposit into, and record the date of the deposit.
 This will create a Deposit record in the Deposits list.

 When you have filled out all the necessary information, click the ‘Next’ button to continue to Step 2.

 Once you have clicked the ‘next’ button, a (sometimes very short) list will appear showing all the available Invoice batches for the Customer you have selected.
 This will include a default ‘batch’ for stand-alone Invoices, and if you do not use batching, you will just want to click on the one available checkbox to proceed.
 If you do use Invoice batching, then select the batch that matches the incoming payment.

 Once you have selected one of the batches, a list of outstanding Invoices for the Customer in question will appear below.

 Step 2: Distribute Payment

 Distribute the incoming payment between the outstanding Invoices by entering the amount to apply towards each Invoice in the ‘Applied’ field.
 The ‘Remaining Balance’ field displays how much of the payment remains unassigned.

 Once you have assigned the full amount of the payment, click ‘Process’.